-If you want to experience a marketplace where most of the locals in Darjeeling come for shopping and marketing, then try out the lower market area known as the Chowk Bazaar.
+If you want to experience a marketplace where most of the locals in Darjeeling come for shopping and marketing, then try out the lower town market area known as the Chowk Bazaar.
 Chowk means a junction and Bazaar is a market in local language.

 This place is always jam packed with shoppers and vendors.
-Being on the main Hill Cart Road where the main taxi, jeep and bus stands are also located, the place is also extremely busy with passing motor traffic.
-This is where the real bargains take place in Darjeeling.
+Being on the Hill Cart Road where the main taxi, jeep and bus stands are located, the place is also extremely busy with passing motor traffic.

 However it's a crowded, dusty and a noisy place, and you are most likely going to be confused trying to find your way through the sea of people and vehicles.
 But it's colorful and a treasure trove.
 If you hang around, you will feel the vibe of the interior of Darjeeling's culture.